 But from an early age we get taught an idea of a perfect dick – it needs to be not too small but also not too big.
 It needs to be the right width and look a particular way.
 The perfect dick needs to get hard when it’s required to (and not when it isn’t).
 It needs to ejaculate at just the right time and every time.
 In short we are taught the fictional story of Goldicocks (old Sex in the City reference there #popculture).

-Added to this there is a big cultural pressure to have a big dick.
-People make fun out of men for not having a big dick.
-Like men with a small dick are less of a man (or that someone who is less of a man must have a small dick).
+There’s a lot of cultural pressure on men about dicks.
 It’s not fair and it’s not cool to do this.
 The patriarchy may give many men power but that doesn’t mean it’s okay to be mean to individual men about the size of their penis.
-It causes a lot of distress and pain with people who don’t deserve it and it’s just the same as how other bodies are ridiculed for not being ‘normal’.
+It adds to the cultural shame about penis size and causes a lot of distress and pain.
+It’s just the same as how other bodies are ridiculed for not being ‘normal’.
 It’s wrong.
 Please stop.

-You might also see some penises in TV or film (they aren’t allowed to be hard though – you can only show hard dicks in porn.
-Edit – apparently that’s not true) but often they are on the big side (looking at you Fassbender).
+You might also see some penises in TV or film but often they are on the big side (looking at you Fassbender).
 Because of the shame around small dicks people might not want to get theirs out on screen, just like many people might want to wear a towel around their waist in a changing room.

 So if you’re comparing your dick to other people’s dicks, remember that you are probably going to be seeing dicks that are on the larger size of average – so it’s not a fair comparison.
 If you only see dicks that are bigger than yours then you might feel worse about your own (in a society which says bigger is better).